GoblinArchives/LiminalHorror/The Mall Character Creation.md

 ### 3. Starting Gear

-   * All players start with a phone, some cash and notebook.
-   * Characters have a total of 10 inventory slots: hands and upper body (four slots), plus a backpack or bag (six slots).
-If all slots are full the PC’s HP becomes 0
+   * Characters have a total of 10 inventory slots.
+If all slots are full the PC’s HP becomes 0.
    * Most items take up one slot – smaller items can be bundled together.
 Bulky items take two slots and are awkward or require two hands.
    * Characters choose 2 items they brought to the mall.
    * Mall Employees have a locker (they should mark what items they have stored in their locker).